Kevin20250000000/Using-Monte-Carlo-Simulation-to-Predict-VaR/README.md

 Despite these limitations, VaR remains a fundamental metric in financial risk management, aiding institutions in understanding and controlling potential losses.

+# Project Overview
+This project implements two classical methods—Variance-Covariance and Monte Carlo Simulation—to estimate the Value at Risk (VaR) of an investment portfolio based on historical asset returns.
+The goal is to simulate portfolio value paths and calculate risk metrics that help in market risk management.

 ### Part I
 ### **Variance-Covariance Method**